Information for manufacturing workers and employers:

 - The UK's Health and Safety Executive has a site on Health and Safety in the Woodworking Industry : Help and advice on the key risks in woodworking including; dust, machinery, and slips and trips.

-- Benchmarking of exposures to wood dust and formaldehyde in selected industries in Australia This 2010 Safe Work Australia project project is one of a series of concept studies to examine options for the collection of occupational disease hazard surveillance data This study found 72% of hard wood dust exposure exceeded the exposure standard of 1mb/m3.
+- Benchmarking of exposures to wood dust and formaldehyde in selected industries in Australia - Unfortunately no longer available.
+This 2010 Safe Work Australia project project is one of a series of concept studies to examine options for the collection of occupational disease hazard surveillance data This study found 72% of hard wood dust exposure exceeded the exposure standard of 1mb/m3.
 Some 22% of solid softwoods, 28% of reconstituted woods and 25% of mixed woods exposure exceeded the recommended limit.
 Gaseous formaldehyde exposure was lower than the standard of 1ppm.
 Mixed wood and multi-tasking exposures were common and it recommended a review of wood dust exposure standards to reflect this.
 It recommended a larger study of more companies, and investigating using existing data to model exposures.

 - National Guidelines for Health and Safety in the Meat Industry - can be downloaded from this page of the union website